 The way Medicare Claims are processed depends on the type of Medicare Service.
-In the following post we will consider four Medicare Services: Original Medicare (Part A and B), the Medicare Advantage Plan (MA), the Part D Prescription Drug Plan, and Medicare Supplements, such as Medigap or the Retiree Plan.
-Keep in mind that these are not exclusive and several options may coexist (e.g. Original Medicare, Part D, and Medigap).
+In this post we will consider four Medicare Services: Original Medicare (Part A and B), the Medicare Advantage Plan (MA), the Part D Prescription Drug Plan, and Medicare Supplement (Medigap) Plan.
+Keep in mind that these are not exclusive and several options may coexist (e.g., Original Medicare, Part D, and Medigap).

 To learn how Medicare claims are reported, read How Medicare Claims Are Reported – the Medicare Summary Notice (MSN).

 How Medicare Claims Are Processed – Original Medicare